 The Shiva Sanctum

-A Shiva shrine with an eastward entry is located inside a gajaprashta, or elephant-back kind of excavation, on the west face of the cave wall.
+On the west face of the cave wall, a Shiva shrine with an eastward entry is located inside a vanaprastha, or elephant-back kind of excavation.
 At its core is a Shiva linga from the seventh century.
 The words “Ikkatturu Kotturu Ainiijan” are prominently engraved inside this sanctum.
 These are probably the name(s) of the patron(s) who oversaw its excavation.

 The inscription’s palaeographic quality makes it noteworthy.
 With some Tamil Brahmi influence, the script is more ancient than the oldest Vatteluttu, but it is unmistakably not Tamil Brahmi.
 Its features date later than the Tamil Brahmi of the third century CE.
 Another remarkable bas-relief for tourists depicts a standing royal human form with two attendants.
 This is located between the Shiva shrine and the rock-cut Ganesha.
 Different interpretations have given this as either a king between two officials or Ardhanarishwara, who is half Shiva and half Parvati, or Harihara, who is half Shiva and half Vishnu.